-At the end of FY07, Benton County had \$25.889 million invested in a broad range of capital assets, including public safety equipment, buildings, park facilities, roads and bridges.
+At the end of FY08, Benton County had \$26.401 million invested in a broad range of capital assets, including public safety equipment, buildings, park facilities, roads and bridges.
+More detailed information about the County's capital assets is presented in Note 6 to the financial statements.